boldbi/boldbi-kubernetes/docs/on-premise.md

 ```
 ![Pod status](images/pod_status.png)

-16. After deployment wait for sometime to Horizontal Pod Autoscaler (HPA) gets the metrics from pods.
+16. After deployment wait for some time to Horizontal Pod Autoscaler (HPA) gets the metrics from pods.
 Use the following command to get HPA status,

 ```sh
 kubectl get hpa